poppy-project/poppy-docs/en/getting-started/program-the-robot.md

 > **Info** An updated gallery of notebooks can be found [here](../programming/notebooks.md).
 Contributions welcomed!

+## Using ROS (Robot Operating System)

+For advanced users, Poppy robots can also be used with ROS Noetic.
+Consult the [dedicated chapter](../programming/ros.md).

 ## Through the REST API

 On top of the Snap_!_ and Python options, we wanted to provide another way of accessing and controlling your robot from any device or language.
 Poppy robots are providing a REST API.
 The most important features of the robot can be access through HTTP GET/POST requests.